Surya: Dedicated temples

 The most famous Surya temple is the Konark Sun Temple, a World Heritage Site in Orissa.
 Constructed in the 13th century by the Eastern Ganga dynasty, on a pre-existing pilgrimage site for Surya god, the temple architecture mimics a grand chariot with twelve wheels pulled by seven horses.

 The temple features Surya in three representations, with the main large Surya destroyed and the temple damaged over the course of repeated Muslim invasions.

 Besides Konark, there are two other sun temples in Orissa called Biranchi Narayan Sun Temple.

 There are sun temples in many parts of India, such as Modhera, Gujarat.
 It was sponsored by King Bhimdev of the Chaulukya dynasty.
 Other major Surya temples are found in Kanakaditya Temple in Kasheli (Dist ratnagiri) – Maharashtra, near the famous Galtaji's temple in Jaipur, Rajasthan and Assam.

 Adithyapuram Sun Temple is a Hindu temple located in Iravimangalam near Kaduthuruthy in Kottayam district in the Indian state of Kerala dedicated to Surya.
 It is noted as the only Surya shrine in the Kerala state.

 The Martand Sun Temple in Jammu and Kashmir was destroyed by Islamic armies.
 A surviving Surya temple in northern India is Kattarmal Surya mandir in Almora District, Uttarakhand created by King Kattarmal in the 12th century.

-The Gurjars were essentially sun worshipers and some of the sun temples were erected by them during the medieval period.
-The sun temple known as Jayaditya was constructed by Gurjar king of Nandipuri, Jayabhatta II.
+The Indian rulers were essentially worshipers of the sun and some of the sun temples were erected by them during the medieval period.
+The sun temple known as Jayaditya was constructed by king of Nandipuri, Jayabhatta II.
 This temple is situated at Kotipura near Kapika in the Bharukachha district.
 The Surya temple of Bhinmal known as Jagaswami Surya temple was also erected during this period.